gregory0219998/oxy-snapshot/README.md

 ```

 ## Note
-when using oxy-checker the following command are not needed, oxy-checker will make the daily snapshots
+when using oxy-checker the following commands are not needed, oxy-checker will make the daily snapshots

 ## Available commands